We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Barley is a cereal grain that people can use in bread, beverages, stews, and other dishes.
+Barley is a cereal grain used in bread, beverages, stews, and other dishes.
 As a whole grain, barley provides fiber, vitamins, and minerals.
-These offer various health benefits.
+These nutrients may enhance heart health, help prevent cancer, and reduce inflammation, among other benefits.

 This article looks at barley’s nutritional content and benefits, and it lists some reasons that some people may need to avoid consuming it.
 It also provides some tips on using and preparing it, as well as some recipes.